 Don’t forget the biggest weapon in your default arsenal: plugins.
 There are tons of great free and open source plugins you can add to your WordPress installation to check comments and filter out anything that looks like spam.

-The Best Anti-Spam Plugins to Reduce Comment Spam on Your WordPress Site
+Reduce Comment Spam on Your WordPress Site with a Plugin

 How could we not mention Akismet?
 This plugin comes installed by default on WordPress blogs, and is free to use for personal bloggers (with a commercial monthly subscription set at $5 per month, and enterprise solutions available at $50 per month).